 MS/APh 122.
 Diffraction, Imaging, and Structure.
-9 units (0-4-5); first, second terms.
+9 units (0-4-5); first term.
 Prerequisites: MS 132, may be taken concurrently.
 Experimental methods in transmission electron microscopy of inorganic materials including diffraction, spectroscopy, conventional imaging, high resolution imaging and sample preparation.
 Weekly laboratory exercises to complement material in MS 132.
 Instructor: Ahn.

 MS 131.
 Structure and Bonding in Materials.
 9 units (3-0-6); second term.
 Prerequisites: graduate standing or introductory quantum mechanics.
 Electronic structure and orbitals in atoms.
 Structure and symmetry of crystals.
 Reciprocal space and Brillouin zone.
 Born-Oppenheimer approximation.
 Bloch states and band theory.
 Tight binding and plane-waves.
 Lattice vibrations and lattice waves.
 Total energy, entropy, and Gibbs free energy in solids.
 Stability criteria.
 Bonding and electronic structure in metals, semiconductors, ionic crystals, and transition metal oxides.
 Point and line defects.
 Introduction to surfaces and amorphous materials.
 Instructor: Bernardi.

 MS 132.
 Diffraction and Structure.
 9 units (3-0-6); first term.
 Prerequisites: graduate standing or instructor's permission.
 Principles of electron, X-ray, and neutron diffraction with applications to materials characterization.
 Imaging with electrons, and diffraction contrast of crystal defects.
 Kinematical theory of diffraction: effects of strain, size, disorder, and temperature.
 Correlation functions in solids, with introduction to space-time correlation functions.
 Instructor: Fultz.